leroy-merlin-br/metamorphosis/docs/advanced.md

 If the protocol key is set to `ssl`, it will make a SSL Authentication, and it will need some extra fields along with protocol.
 The fields are `ca` with the `ca.pem` file, `certificate` with the `.cert` file and the `.key` file

-If the broker do not need any authentication to connect, you can leave the `auth` key as a empty `array` or event delete it.
+If the broker do not need any authentication to connect, you can leave the `auth` key as a empty `array` or even delete it.

 ---